rdswift/picard-docs-restructure/config/options_metadata.rst

       If the "Translate artist names" option above is also checked, it will override this option if a suitable alias is found.

+**Use standardized instrument credits**

+   Check to only use standard names for instruments in performer relationships.
+Uncheck to use the instruments as credited in the relationship.

-**Use standardized instrument and vocal credits**
+**Use standardized vocal credits**

-   Check to only use standard names for instruments and vocals in performer relationships.
-Uncheck to use the instruments and vocals as credited in the relationship.
+   Check to only use standard names for vocals in performer relationships.
+Uncheck to use the vocals as credited in the relationship.

 **Convert Unicode punctuation characters to ASCII**